Optional Lectio Divina Prayer

 As we dive into each of these three virtues, take time to pause and discuss after each one.
 Do not feel like you have to discuss all three of these in one sitting.
 The information and questions are meant to help you identify areas where you may need to grow and discern how the Lord might be inviting you to deeper healing and freedom so that you can be a more authentic witness of his life and love.

-The definition of love is “to will the good of the other” (CCC 1766), to seek what’s best for the other person.
+The definition of love is “to will the good of another” (CCC 1766), to seek what’s best for the other person.
 Jesus’ teachings on chastity are all about equipping us to experience and give this kind of authentic, lasting love, which is the kind of love we long for.
-Our emotionalistic and overly romantic culture, however, tends to confuse love with lust, which is focused on self — on what I get out of the other person or how I can use them for my own gratification.
+Our highly emotional and overly romantic culture, however, tends to confuse love with lust, which is focused on self — on what I get out of the other person or how I can use them for my own gratification.

 In these verses, Jesus illustrates that chastity is about much more than simply avoiding sex outside of marriage.
 At its heart, chastity is about having the ability to love others the way God has called us to love: with a pure heart and mind, not as a slave to selfishness or lust.
 We do this in three important ways.